oscardelgado02/Build-a-rail/README.md

 # Interactive-Systems

-Unity Project to use in the Mixed Reality environment from UPF Barcelona.
+Unity Project that works in the Mixed Reality environment from UPF Barcelona.

 Assets used in the proyect: